Which Purina One Dry Recipes

-The fifth ingredient is poultry by-product meal, a dry rendered product of slaughterhouse waste.
-It’s made from what’s left of slaughtered poultry after all the prime cuts have been removed.
+The next ingredient is chicken by-product meal, a dry rendered product of slaughterhouse waste.
+It’s made from what’s left of a slaughtered chicken after all the choice cuts have been removed.

-The eighth ingredient is wheat.
+The sixth ingredient is wheat.
 Wheat is another cereal grain and subject to the same issues as corn (previously discussed).

-The next ingredient is soybean meal, a by-product of soybean oil production more commonly found in farm animal feeds.
+The seventh ingredient lists soybean meal, a by-product of soybean oil production more commonly found in farm animal feeds.